 Frantzen’s concepts and approaches to painting are full of electrifying expressions balanced with a culmination of disciplines she’s mastered throughout her life.
 Take a look at some of her amazing work:

-Another recent project was filming the art video workshop “Portraits in Conversation with Rose Frantzen.”
+Another recent project was filming the portrait painting workshop “Portraits in Conversation with Rose Frantzen.”
 Preview it here: